CHRISTIAENSLouis/seismic-noise-tomography/README.md

 to simply modify `tomo_Brazil.cnf`, as any update may revert your changes.

 You may then use the scripts in the following order:

+- `Obspy fusion.ipynb` is a notebook created by CHRISTIAENS L. that converts SDS type data files into pysismo readable data,

 - `crosscorrelation.py` takes seismic waveforms as input in order to calculate and export cross-correlations between pairs of stations,